-In addition, there is no established trading market for the warrants being offered in this offering.
-Although, we applied for the listing of the warrants on The NASDAQ Stock Market, no assurance can be given that our application will be approved, or that, if the application is approved, the price of the warrants will not be volatile.
+In addition, there is no established trading market for the warrants being offered in this offering, and no assurance can be given that the price of the warrants will not be volatile.

-The NASDAQ Capital Market may not list our securities for trading on its exchange which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.
+The NASDAQ Capital Market may not continue to list our securities for trading on its exchange which could limit investors' ability to make transactions in our securities and subject us to additional trading restrictions.

-We anticipate that our securities will be listed on The NASDAQ Capital Market, a national securities exchange, prior to the completion of this offering.
-Although, after giving effect to this offering, we expect to meet, on a pro forma basis, The NASDAQ Capital Market's minimum initial listing standards, which generally mandate that we meet certain requirements relating to stockholders' equity, market capitalization, aggregate market value of publicly held shares and distribution requirements, we cannot assure you that we will be able to meet those initial listing requirements.
-If The NASDAQ Capital Market does not list our securities for trading on its exchange, we could face significant material adverse consequences, including:
+We have received approval to list our securities on The NASDAQ Capital Market, a national securities exchange.
+Although, after giving effect to this offering, we expect to meet, on a pro forma basis, The NASDAQ Capital Market's minimum initial listing standards, which generally mandate that we meet certain requirements relating to stockholders' equity, market capitalization, aggregate market value of publicly held shares and distribution requirements, we cannot assure you that we will be able to meet the continued listing requirements.
+If The NASDAQ Capital Market removes our securities from trading on its exchange for not meeting its continued listing requirements, we could face significant material adverse consequences, including: